History of the Locomotive

 Maid Marian was originally called No.5 and had a domed boiler, unlike many of the other locos in the Alice class.
 The Assheton-Smith family who owned the Quarry started naming the locos after members of the family but after 1911, when Charles Assheton-Smith was created a baronet, the locomotives were named after winning racehorses he owned.
 This accounts for the many decidedly un-Welsh names of the locos in the Dinorwic stable!
 Maid Marian worked on the Dinorwic village line, also known as the Allt Ddu Tramroad, until 1928 when she was replaced by Lady Madcap; somewhere in the early 1930s came the complicated series of rebuilds and swaps that finished up with the present day Maid Marian having a domeless boiler.
 This boiler was replaced in the early 1950s and remained on the loco until it was eventually condemned in 2006.

 By 1964, Maid Marian, along with Bernstein and Rough Pup, was stranded on Pen Garrett Level by an immense rockfall that cut the main face of the Quarry in two.
-Founder members of MMLF visited the Quarry in 1965 after making preliminary enquiries and were informed by Tommy Morris, the then Engineer, that Maid Marian was the best of the existing locomotives on sale.
+Founder members of MMLF visited the Quarry in September 1965 after making preliminary enquiries and were informed by Tommy Morris, the then Engineer, that Maid Marian was the best of the existing locomotives on sale.
 Maid Marian‘s first photo opportunity under the new future management took place after being winched out of the shed into the sunlight after many years in the dark; an oily rag was produced to shine up the sides of the tank and cab nearest to the cameras!
-All three locos were brought down from Pen Garret by the Quarry and Maid Marian was overhauled and repainted in the purchase price.
+All three locos were brought down from Pen Garrett by the Quarry and Maid Marian was overhauled and repainted in the purchase price.
 The hand-over ceremony took place in Llanberis in 1967, with Maid Marian heading a train of wagons and yellow coaches (see Picture Gallery Page) the length of the Peris-Padarn tramway.
 Shortly afterwards the Fund moved the loco to the Bressingham Steam Museum in Norfolk, having briefly toyed with the idea of taking over the railway that ran up the side of Longdendale reservoirs.
 This would have been a local venue for the founder members, all of whom at that time lived in the Manchester area, but external advice given to the Fund indicated that owning a locomotive was one thing, but running a railway was quite a different matter!

 From 1967 to 1971, Maid Marian ran around the Bressingham Gardens and provided the Fund‘s members with the experience of driving the loco on a passenger train, but the journey between Manchester and Norfolk was not an easy one on a regular basis.
 An opportunity of returning the loco to North Wales was too good to be missed as the Llanberis Lake Railway. was being opened following the final closure of the Quarry and the sale of the remaining locos and parts.
 Arrangements were made to return Maid Marian home to Llanberis for use on the line, though before this could happen a number of modifications were needed.
 Many of these were carried out by the Fund members, the most obvious being the fitting of a cab, but although the loco was cleared for use on the line, very few passenger trains were run.
 The Railway had 3 of its own locos from the Quarry so there was little need for the additional loco.